 Without Government power behind it and its Minister’s ability to make executive decisions, the MMRA would not be able to proceed.
-Heritage and traffic issues are far from resolved
+Heritage and traffic issues are chaotic.

 It is rarely acknowledged that this proposed devastation is not just to build the station it is the main work site for the whole project, Including the launch site for the huge tunnel boring machines.

 Many who live, work, commute through and love this iconic boulevard are outraged that Melbourne Rail Authority and the Government’s implements the destruction around the Domain tram interchange area, now known as Anzac Station.

 MMRA called for alternate submissions, all were knocked back because they didn’t meet the Ministers declaration that it the station had to be located under St Kilda Road and Albert Road.
 You would think this was joke if it wasn’t so serious.